Goal Weight vs Goal Body

 There is big relationship between height, weight and aesthetics.
 Two people of a similar musculature and body fat (i.e. both similar in how they look in swimwear) can differ in weight by 2-3 stones.

-For example, athlete, Katarina Johnson-Thomson, is 6ft and weighs 10.7 stones.
+For example, athlete, Katarina Johnson-Thomson, is 6ft and weighs 10.7 stone.
 Compare this to Jessica Ennis-Hill who is 5ft 4″ and weighs 8.9.

 Here’s where many people go wrong when calculating their goal weight.